digitallyinduced/ihp/Guide/your-first-project.markdown

     haskellEnv
 ```

-Stop the development server by pressing CTRL+C. Then update the local development environment by running `make -B .envrc`.
-This will download and install the mmark package.
-Now restart the development server by typing `./start` again.
+This change will be picked up by `lorri`, a tool that manages our development environment. `lorri` will download and install the mmark package, and the development server will automatically restart itself once `lorri` is done.

 #### Markdown Rendering